flowr-analysis/flowr/wiki/[Linting Rule] File Path Validity.md

-_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-08-19, 21:38:36 UTC (v2.14.1), please do not edit directly._
+_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-09-10, 07:04:46 UTC (v2.15.8), do not edit directly._
 <h2 id="file-path-validity">File Path Validity&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Linter">overview</a>]</sup></h2>

 <span title="This rule is used to detect bugs in the code.
 Everything that affects the semantics of the code, such as incorrect function calls, wrong arguments, etc. is to be considered a bug.
 Otherwise, it may be a smell or a style issue."><a href='#bug'>![bug](https://img.shields.io/badge/bug-red) </a></span> <span title="This rule may provide quickfixes to automatically fix the issues it detects."><a href='#quickfix'>![quickfix](https://img.shields.io/badge/quickfix-lightgray) </a></span> <span title="This rule is used to detect issues that are related to the reproducibility of the code.
 For example, missing or incorrect random seeds, or missing data."><a href='#reproducibility'>![reproducibility](https://img.shields.io/badge/reproducibility-teal) </a></span> <span title="This rule is used to detect issues that are related to the portability of the code.
 For example, platform-specific code, or code that relies on specific R versions or packages."><a href='#robustness'>![robustness](https://img.shields.io/badge/robustness-teal) </a></span>

 This rule is a `best-effort` rule.

 Checks whether file paths used in read and write operations are valid and point to existing files.\
 _This linting rule is implemented in <a href="https://github.com/flowr-analysis/flowr/tree/main/src/linter/rules/file-path-validity.ts#L63">src/linter/rules/file-path-validity.ts</a>._

 ### Configuration